 The University of Dundee, who are leading the ARCH study, have been awarded one of the initial 18 PhD studentships.

-There are now 150 additional places available on this progamme.
-These places are open to all PhD students registered at any UK university/institution who are researching AMR or AMR-related PhD projects funded by any source, including overseas and self-funded students.
-The deadline for applications is 30 April 2018.
+There were 150 additional places made available on this progamme (deadline for applications was 30 April 2018).
+These places were open to all PhD students registered at any UK university/institution who are researching AMR or AMR-related PhD projects funded by any source, including overseas and self-funded students.